Charlotte Le Bon

-Charlotte Le Bon (born 4 September 1986) is a Canadian actress, artist, former model and television presenter.
+Charlotte Le Bon (born 4 September 1986) is a Canadian actress and director based in Paris.
 She is known for her work in the Canal+ talk show Le Grand Journal, and the films Yves Saint Laurent, The Hundred-Foot Journey, and The Walk.

-Falcon Lake, her feature film directorial debut, premiered in the Director's Fortnight program at the 2022 Cannes Film Festival.
+Falcon Lake, her feature film directorial debut, premiered in the Directors' Fortnight program at the 2022 Cannes Film Festival.
 It also screened at the 2022 Toronto International Film Festival.
-For her work on Falcon Lake, LeBon won the award for Emerging Canadian Director at the 2022 Vancouver International Film Festival.
+For her work on Falcon Lake, Le Bon won the award for Emerging Canadian Director at the 2022 Vancouver International Film Festival.

-Life and career
+Early life

 Le Bon was born in 1986 in Montreal, to Brigitte Paquette and Richard Le Bon.
 Her mother and her stepfather, Frank Schorpion, are both actors.
 After studying visual arts, she began modelling at 16 years old and left Canada when she was 19 to model overseas.

+Career

 After spending brief periods in Tokyo and New York City, she eventually settled in Paris in 2010.
 She never enjoyed modelling, however, saying that "I was a model for eight years and really hated it."
 She then started doing ads for brands such as Si Lolita, Carte Noire and Garnier Fructis.

 Soon after, Le Bon was cast as "Miss Météo" on Le Grand Journal, a news- and pop culture-based talk show on the French television channel Canal+, where she did daily weather reports in the form of comedy skits she wrote herself.
 Although the network wanted her back for a second season, she declined their offer in favour of embarking on a movie career.

 Le Bon's first film role was in the 2012 French comedy Asterix and Obelix: God Save Britannia.
 In 2013, she appeared in Mood Indigo and The Marchers, and in 2014 she starred as Yves Saint Laurent's muse Victoire Doutreleau in the biographical film Yves Saint Laurent, earning a nomination for a César Award.

 Le Bon's first role in an English-language film was in The Hundred-Foot Journey (2014), a romantic comedy directed by Lasse Hallström in which she plays a chef-in-training at an upscale French restaurant alongside Helen Mirren.

 Le Bon was cast with Joseph Gordon-Levitt in The Walk, a film directed by Robert Zemeckis and based on Philippe Petit's famous tightrope walk in 1974, released in 2015.
-In 2015, she dubbed the voice of Joy in both the French and Quebec French dubs of the Pixar film Inside Out.
+In 2015, she dubbed the voice of Joy in both the European French and Canadian French dubs of the Pixar film Inside Out.